BrianZanti/ini-to-cardcannon/README.md

 - the INI section markers are slug names, these get turned into ID values later and the strings are discarded
 - the script will process INI files in whatever natural order your OS reads them, typically alphabetically

-### Run it

-`python build-cannon.py project_name`

-All output will go into the `_output/project_name` folder as `cards.json` and `cards/(story_id).md`.
-Deploy this whole repo to Glitch and you're all set.

-### More about stories.md
+#### More about stories.md

-This Python script also builds one big concatenated `stories.md` in the root of this project's folder where each epic is printed as-is, includes a markdown line separator of `---`, and numbers each story to look like this:
+The Python script also builds one big concatenated `stories.md` in the root of this project's folder where each epic is printed as-is, includes a markdown line separator of `---`, and numbers each story to look like this:

 ```
 [ ] done